Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Incremental nonlinear dynamic inversion for attitude control

 This equation can now be inverted, to yield Eq. \ref{eq:indi_att}.

 Here, $\bs{\nu}_{\dot{\bs{\Omega}}}$ is the virtual control, which is the desired angular acceleration that has now become an input.
-In the next section we will show that the thrust increment $T-T_f$ is calculated in the outer loop, and is therefore denoted by $\widetilde{T}$.
+In the next section it will be shown that the thrust increment $T-T_f$ is calculated in the outer loop, and is therefore denoted by $\widetilde{T}$.
 The subscript $c$ is added to $\bs{\omega}$ to indicate that this is the command sent to the motors.

 The control diagram is shown in Figure \ref{fig:indi_inner}.
 The input to this diagram is the angular acceleration virtual control and the output is the angular acceleration of the vehicle.
 The angular acceleration error, and the thrust increment go into the inversion of the control effectiveness.
 The increment in motor command is added to the feedback from the motors, which is filtered with the same filter as the angular acceleration.
 The actuator dynamics are denoted by $A(z)$.